Stuart joins Gavin Turk, Richard Wilson, Marie-Claire Porter and others to support the Barbican Center Trust.

 Leading British artists have come together to create unique artworks around bespoke ceramic plates to help raise funds for the Barbican Center trust.

-The one-of-a-kind plates are now on display in the Barbican’s foyers until 11 March 2018 before being auctioned later this year.
+The one-of-a-kind plates are now on display in the Barbican’s foyers until 11 March 2018 before being auctioned to raise funds for The Barbican Trust.

 Stuart Says “The Barbican is a really important space, and in inspiration to so many, it’s important to show it some love and support – the educational projects they do are amazing! and it’s great to have been able to make a little something that might help a little bit”.

 The plates project has been led by Geoff Leong with support from The Kiln Rooms, three open access ceramics studios in Peckham

 You can see Stuart’s piece until Sunday 11th March at the Barbican in London.

 More info on the Barbican website here: https://www.barbican.org.uk/whats-on/2018/event/art-for-barbican